 My suggestion– Head to Caffe Florian and do some people watching (Italian style) It’s where Hemingway and Dickens frequented.
 Make sure you have a vino there, it is worth the money.

-Thank you for reading through this post everyone and Grazie mille to all the lovely ladies who contributed to make it this post what it is.
+Thank you to everyone who contributed to make it this post what it is!